-Our mission is: "Developing friendly, active and responsible young people"
+Our mission is: "Developing friendly, active and responsible people"

-- Helping young people understand, care about and help others
+- Helping people understand, care about and help others

-- Helping young people to appreciate their worth and have confidence
+- Helping people to appreciate their worth and have confidence

-- Helping young people to look after their health and develop a positive attitude to physical activity
+- Helping people to look after their health and develop a positive attitude to physical activity

-- Helping young people lay a foundation for sporting and life skills
+- Helping people lay a foundation for sporting and life skills

-- Helping young people learn to make choices that give joy and happiness in the long term
+- Helping people learn to make choices that give joy and happiness in the long term

-- Helping young people to understand the desirable or undesirable consequences of their actions
+- Helping people to understand the desirable or undesirable consequences of their actions

-- Helping young people to love to learn and accept challenges
+- Helping people to love to learn and accept challenges

 Our vision is to:

 - Be a recognised leader in the provision of our products and services in Tasmania and nationally